 Podcast Episode 377: When is the Best Time to Take Social Security?

-Making the decision about when to start taking Social Security benefits is one of the most crucial financial choices you’ll face as you approach retirement.
+Deciding when to start taking Social Security benefits is one of the most crucial financial choices you’ll face as you approach retirement.
 In this episode of the Money Wisdom podcast, Jake Doser, CFP®, CPWA® and Nicholas J. Colantuono, CFP® take you through the process for making this decision and how we approach it with our clients.

 Here’s some of what we discuss in this episode:

-• The key ages for Social Security.
+• The key ages for claiming Social Security.

 Information presented in our podcasts is considered current as of the created date.
 Over time, some information presented may become stale.
 We recommend you consult with your Financial Professional before making any changes based on information contained here.